protocol/launchpad/docs/pre-requisites/about.md

 ---
-description: Add the subtitle here
+description: Pre Requisites to prepare for Launchpad
 ---
 # Launchpad Pre-Requisite Material